GainorB/node-express-mvc/readme.md

 # MVC Design Patern
-### for Node.js using Express.js and PostgreSQL database
+### using Node.js with Express.js and a PostgreSQL database.

 MVC is a software architecture that separates application logic from the rest of the user interface.
-It does this by separating the application into three parts: the model, the view, and the controller.
+It does this by separating the application into three parts: **the model**, **the view**, and **the controller**.

 **The model** manages fundamental behaviors and data of the application.
 To name a few, it can respond to requests for information, or respond to instructions to change the state of its information.
 This could be a database, or any number of data structures or storage systems.
 In short, it is the data and data-management of the application.